It is well known that the weather makes a difference to the roasting process. The change of seasons. A clear sunny day versus rainy weather.

 It also takes in Barometric pressure, but it doesn’t have a big influence.

 Note: If you use your own moisture meter – good calibration is needed.
-Moisture meters can easily measure 15% wrongly.
+Moisture meters can easily be 15% wrong.

-The factor when high absolute humidity makes heating during the roasting process more efficient:
+Experiencing HIGHER humidity making heating during the roasting process more efficient:

-Roaster Morten Riiskjær roast 150 tons of coffee a year, both on a 12 kilo gas roaster and on a 60 kilo automatic roaster (listen to him roasting by smell in the podcast from december 2016).
+Roaster Morten Riiskjær roast 150 tons of coffee a year, both on a 12 kilo Probat roaster using gas – and on a 60 kilo automatic roaster (listen to him roasting by smell in the podcast from december 2016).

-His says: “When the weather is both warm and humid – you really have to watch out because the roast quickly runs out of hand.”
+He says: “When the weather is both warm and humid – you really have to watch out because the roast quickly runs out of hand”.
+So he uses lower charge temperature and lower heat around First Crack.

-If you would like to explore this join the humidity project http://coffeenavigated.net/humidity-project/
+If you would like to explore this in details join the humidity project http://coffeenavigated.net/humidity-project/

 In general, lower water content in the air gives quicker drying … This should give a faster roast … But the question is if it has any significant importance ?